132nd-vWing/ATRM_Brief/Pages/R12_MQ_checkout_task.md

 ## Admin details
 - Instructor must ensure to activate threat sites: 12_1 , 12_2 , 12_4 , 12_5.
 - Instructor must ensure to activate ground scenario for R12 MQ checkout
+- Instructor must ensure to activate tanker AR203 for F-16 checkout or AR305 for F-14 or F/A-18 checkout
 - If blue AC is hit by SAM, blue will continue and debrief what went wrong after mission.
 - A-A Training rules: If BLUE AC is hit, they will continue mission.
 Will debrief what went wrong after mission.
 - A-A Training rules: If RED AC is hit, AC will dive down towards ground, while spiralling,  turn radar off, and fly low-level back to base and land.